Make it happen part 4

 The ten obstacles

-In the previous module, we started looking at the ten obstacles that most commonly stop people achieving their goals.
+In the previous module, we started looking at the ten obstacles that most commonly stop people from achieving their goals.
 Let’s continue looking as we explore four more potential challenges you’ll face.

 - Failure to use effective habit change techniques

 You know that changing habits is not easy – look at diets and fitness as prime examples.

 Most diets fail to work because changing eating habits is not easy – especially when you’re not that invested in the process and if it’s not really important to you.

 One habit-changing technique athletes can use to help them get into the right training mindset, for example, could be using the entrance gates to their training venue.

 The entrance could act as an anchor or reminder to leave any non-sport related issues at the gates when going into training and then collect them on the way out – this could help to get into training mode every day and leaving potential baggage at the door.